2026 Best Online MLIS Degrees in Arizona | Top Programs

 How to Become a Librarian in Arizona

 Do you need a master's degree to be a librarian in Arizona?
-Yes.
-Most professional librarian positions in public, academic, and special libraries require an ALA-accredited MLIS degree as the baseline hiring standard.
-Arizona does not mandate a state license for public or academic librarians, but school librarians must obtain an Arizona Department of Education endorsement to work in K-12 settings.
+Yes, for most professional positions, an ALA-accredited MLIS is the standard hiring credential.
+Arizona does not require a state license for public or academic librarians, but K-12 school librarians need an endorsement from the Arizona Department of Education.

-Four step path to becoming a librarian in Arizona, from bachelor's degree through MLIS to optional school librarian endorsement and job placement
+Four-step path to becoming a librarian in Arizona, from bachelor's degree through MLIS to certification and job placement

 Frequently Asked Questions About Arizona MLIS Programs